runtimerobotics/fusion360-urdf-ros2/modeling.md

 # 8) Converting bodies to Components

-After adding the materials properties, we have to convert the individual bodies to Components.
+After adding the material's properties, we must convert the individual bodies to Components.
-The convertion to bodies to Components is easy to do.
+The conversion from *bodies* to *components* is easy.

 Here is how we can do it.

-Click on to the Bodies option and choose the option called Components to Bodies as shown below.
-Bodies are single shape within a component.
+Click on the *Bodies* option and choose the option called *Components* to *Bodies*.
+As shown below.
+Bodies are single shapes within a component.
 A component can hold multiple bodies.
-In order to export to URDF, we need to make individual component of the robot.
+To export to URDF, we need to make individual *components* of the robot.

 <p align="center">
   <img src="img/modeling/components.png" alt="components" width="100%">